-Since its inception in the 1980’s, San Mateo High School students have participated in our nationally recognized annual canned food drive.
+Since its founding in the 1980s, San Mateo High School students have participated in our nationally recognized annual canned food drive.
 Each year our student body gathers as a whole to work towards the common goal of making sure that no one in San Mateo County goes hungry during the holiday season.

-At San Mateo High School, we pride ourselves in having the most ethnically and economically diverse student population in the district and it is our diversity that makes our drive even more powerful.
-Hunger is one of largest epidemics in the San Francisco Bay Area.
-1 in 10 people in San Mateo County will rely on Second Harvest Food Bank for meals this holiday season.
+At San Mateo High School, we pride ourselves in having the most ethnically and economically diverse student population in the district, and it is our diversity that makes our drive even more powerful.
+Hunger is one of the largest epidemics in the San Francisco Bay Area.
+30-40% of San Mateo County residents are affected by food insecurity, even more in recent years in light of the pandemic.
 There are students within our own bearcat family that are affected by hunger.
-Our motivation for ending hunger is more than good cause: it’s personal.
+Our motivation to help alleviate food insecurity is more than a good cause: it’s personal.

-This year with the pandemic and COVID safety, we have pivoted our typical canned food collection to collecting various items and online monetary donations.
-We are still working with Second Harvest Food Bank and Samaritan House to donate items and money.
+This year with the pandemic and COVID safety, we have pivoted our typical canned food collection to mainly online monetary donations but also in person items.
+We are still working with the Samaritan House and Second Harvest Food Bank to donate goods and money.

-Together, as a community, our holiday drive will do more than provide food in need this season.
-It will provide those in need with the reassurance that there are people who care and are willing to help.
+Our holiday drive can help bring change to our community and it will provide those in need with the reassurance that there are people who care and are willing to help.